AnaWaldila/dcad/README.md

  <b>Figure 11:</b> DCAD - Find Provider Window
 </p>

-The same way is in search materials.
+The same way is for searching materials.
 A new window opens with all materials registered, Figure 12.
-"Inserir novo Material" (register new material) and "Alterar Material" (change material) opens the window presented in Figure 3.
+"Inserir novo Material" (register new material) and "Alterar Material" (change material) open the window presented in Figure 3.
 Only in case "Excluir" (delete) delete the material selected in blue.

 <div>
 <img src="Figures/DCAD_MaterialsFind.png" width="50%">